 In the instance that a site has multiple AAPs at a single facility, start date and eligibility is assessed on a per-AAP basis.
 However, project developers that control multiple AAPs are subject to additional requirements as described in Section 3.4.3 “Defining Additionality”.

 The performance standard test is applied as of the project start date and is evaluated at the project’s initial verification.
 Once a project is registered, it does not need to be evaluated against the performance standard test of any future version of the protocol for the duration of its first crediting period.
 However, if the project chooses to upgrade to a newer version of the protocol, it must meet the performance standard test of that version of the protocol, applied as of the original project start date.
-Similarly, if a project developer wishes to apply for a second crediting period, the project must meet the eligibility requirements of the most current version of this protocol, including any updates to the performance standard test, applied as of the project start date.

 The Legal Requirement Test